Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 >
 {type="warning"}

-To suppress these warnings:

-Annotate the test function or the whole class containing the tests with `@OptIn(ExperimentalCoroutinesApi::class)`.
+To suppress these warnings, annotate the test function or the whole class containing the tests with `@OptIn(ExperimentalCoroutinesApi::class)`.
 Add the compiler argument telling it that you're using the experimental API:

 ```kotlin
 compileTestKotlin {